f0nzie/transcript_interview_john_hopfield_by_lex_fridman/John_Hopfield-Physics_View_of_the_Mind_and_Neurobiology-AI_Podcast_76_with_Lex_Fridman.md

 **[John]** I think you'll be able to make better computations towards robotics that way than by trying to force things into a robotics, where joint motors are powerful and stepping motors are accurate.

+### Equations as the Confluence of Biology and Physics

 **[Lex]** But then the physicist in you will be lost forever in such systems because there's no simple fundamentals to exploring systems that are so large ...

 **[John]** Well..., there's a lot of physics.
 The [Navier-Stokes](https://www.grc.nasa.gov/www/k-12/airplane/nseqs.html) equations, the equations of non-linear hydrodynamics;  huge amount of physics in them.
 All the physics of atoms and molecules has been lost but they have been replaced by this other set of equations which is just as true as the equations that [ininteligible] them.
 Those equations are going to be harder to find in neural biology but the physicist in me says there are probably some equations of that sort.